telerik/xaml-docs/controls/radchartview/features/palettes/introduction.md

 # Introduction

 This series of articles will give an overview of the Palette colorization mechanism of RadChartView.

-## Overview

 The __palette__ is a set of predefined Fills and Strokes which can be used to set the coloring of a chart much easier then setting explicitly the colors for each bar or slice.
-RadChartView brings you the options to define your own palettes and to use the ones we have prepared for you as well. **Example 1** shows how the "Warm" palette can be used for a simple PieChart:
+RadChartView brings you the options to define your own palettes and to use the ones we have prepared for you as well.

-#### __[XAML] Example 1: RadPieChart with Warm Pallete__
+#### __[XAML] RadPieChart with Warm Pallete__
 {{region radchartview-pallete}}
 	<telerik:RadPieChart Palette="Warm">
 		<telerik:PieSeries>